Register your company in Hong Kong with our Special Anniversary discount!

 Format of Business Registration Number

 BRN is an 8-digit number.
-There are no special characters or alphabets used.
+No special characters or alphabets are used.

 Typically, the format of BRN is 1XXXXXXX – 000-04-11A.
 You can find it printed on your business registration certificate.